JuliaLang/julia/doc/manual/complex-and-rational-numbers.rst

 .. doctest::

     julia> sqrt(-1)
-    ERROR: DomainError()
+    ERROR: DomainError
+    sqrt will only return a complex result if called with a complex argument. try sqrt(complex(x))
-     in sqrt at math.jl:111
+     in sqrt at math.jl:284

     julia> sqrt(-1 + 0im)
     0.0 + 1.0im